Call for Participation

 What is the Community Showcase?

 The Community Showcase is an online event series within the Time Machine Academies, designed as a shared space for members of the Time Machine Organisation network to present and discuss their work.
-Across two sessions, this Academy will focus on 3D technologies and their applications in Cultural Heritage.
+This Academy will focus on 3D technologies and their applications in Cultural Heritage.

 Whether you are developing new acquisition methods, building reconstruction tools, experimenting with innovative ways to visualise 3D data, or applying 3D environments in research and practice, this is an opportunity to share your work, questions, and experiences with peers across the network.